 Dr. Petit also reported that the enrollment period for the 2021-2022 school year has begun.
-Dr. Petit and his team are working with Human Resources to fill teaching and other vacancies at the schools in preparation for the upcoming academic year.
+Dr. Petit and his team are also working with Human Resources to fill any vacancies in preparation for the upcoming academic year.

-Saturday Academy and Academic Hour continue to be successful with strong attendance from scholars who require additional help to meet academic benchmarks.
+Saturday Academy and Academic Hour continue to be successful with strong attendance from scholars who require additional help to meet benchmarks.

-In partnership with wellness affiliates Success in Motion, Dr. Petit joined famed chef Jason Ellis in a virtual cooking class for staff members.
+In partnership with wellness affiliates Success in Motion, Dr. Petit joined famed chef Jason Ellis in a virtual cooking class for all staff members.